Haneke/HanekeSwift/README.md

 ###Custom fetchers

-Custom fetchers must subclass `Fetcher<T>` and are responsible for:
+Through custom fetchers you can fetch original values from other sources than network or disk (e.g., Core Data), or even change how Haneke acceses network or disk (e.g., use [Alamofire](https://github.com/Alamofire/Alamofire) for networking instead of `NSURLSession`).
+A custom fetcher must subclass `Fetcher<T>` and is responsible for:

 * Providing the key (e.g., `NSURL.absoluteString` in the case of `NetworkFetcher`) associated with the value to be fetched
 * Fetching the value in background and calling the success or failure closure accordingly, both in the main queue